isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ### Other Settings, to Application

 * **[!UICONTROL Trash Can Clean Up Warnings]** - Assets in the Trash are automatically removed within seven days.
 Select “Send emails before trash items are automatically deleted” if you want notifications sent to company administrators when assets that are in the Trash are four days away from being permanently deleted.
-See Managing the Trash folder.
+See [Manage the Trash folder](/help/trash-folder.md).

 ## Use the Overwrite Images option {#using-the-overwrite-images-option}